timshim/MightyTabBar/README.md

   </a>
 </p>

 MightyTabBar is a customizable tab bar that doubles as a menu drawer.
-Instead of being limited to 5 tab bar items, MightyTabBar allows your app to have up to 30 tab bar items, all positioned within the thumb zone and easily accessible via swipe up.
+Instead of being limited to 5 tab bar items, MightyTabBar allows your app to have many more tab bar items, all positioned within the thumb zone and easily accessible via swipe up.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should element DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue with the tag.

-A list of commonly used resources that I find helpful are listed in the acknowledgements.
+The original tab bar has always been one of the best UI controls for navigation.
+It's simple, clear and easy to reach on a mobile device.
+However, one of the main issues with it is the limited space it affords.
+The current solution uses a 'More...' tab item to reveal a list of additional menu items, often on another screen.
+Another solution has been the dreaded hamburger menu, of which there have been [many](https://uxplanet.org/the-ultimate-guide-to-the-hamburger-menu-and-its-alternatives-e2da8dc7f1db), [many](https://medium.muz.li/3-good-reason-why-you-might-want-to-remove-that-hamburger-menu-from-your-product-69b9499ba7e2), [many](https://medium.com/search?q=hamburger%20menu) articles written about.

+MightyTabBar is a simple solution to this.
+It uses a UI element which we are all familliar with (the tab bar) and combines it with another UI element we've probably come across before - the card or drawer UI.
+Drawers are used in apps like Music, Maps and Uber to display more information about an activity in the main view.
+Combining the tab bar and drawer allows MightyTabBar to have the best of both worlds - a simple, familliar navigation control which can be expanded to show additional tab bar items.

+Some ideas for the future of MightyTabBar:
+* Allow drag and drop to reposition tab bar items
+* Testing!
+* Refactor to use SwiftUI

+As always, if you like where this project is going, please feel free to suggest new features and maybe even contribute if you can!

 <br />